dfelinto/blender-manual/manual/modeling/geometry_nodes/input/is_viewport.rst

    Is Viewport Node.

-The *Is Viewport* node outputs true when geometry nodes is evaluated for the viewport.
+The *Is Viewport* node outputs true when geometry nodes are evaluated for the viewport.
 For the final render the node outputs false.